Skip to content

 peak year (12)2023

-Hail risk in Lone Tree peaks during May, June, and July, with secondary risk extending into April and August.
-Most significant hail events in this region occur between 2 p.m. and 7 p.m.
-Mountain Time, when afternoon heating triggers thunderstorm development along the Front Range.
+Hail risk in Lone Tree peaks from May through July, with secondary activity occurring in April and August.
+Most significant events develop between 2 p.m. and 7 p.m.
+Mountain Time, when afternoon heating destabilizes the atmosphere and storms move northeast off the high country.
+This seasonal window concentrates the majority of damaging hail activity into a predictable summer period.

 Annual frequency — last 10 years